 5. Yoyogi Park Flea Market(s)

 Yoyogi was long home to one of Tokyo’s oldest and most hipster-ish monthly flea markets.
 800 vendors, all peddling secondhand goods, with lots of recycled fashion.
-But since then, the schedule has become rather erratic.
-Generally, they are now weekend events every few months.
-Look out for our event listings to keep up to date.
+But the schedule has become rather erratic.
+Generally, the Yoyogi Park flea markets are now weekend events every few months.
+Check our event listings to keep up to date.

 Suggested Activity